Exotic Creatures of the Deep

-Exotic Creatures of the Deep is the 21st album by the American rock band Sparks.
+Exotic Creatures of the Deep is the 21st studio album by the American rock band Sparks.

 Release

 Exotic Creatures of the Deep was as successful as their previous album, Hello Young Lovers, in the UK, where it bettered the chart position, reaching No. 54 on the UK Album Chart.
 A limited edition version was released in a card sleeve in most territories and included a poster.
 Japanese editions included the bonus track "Brenda Is Always in the Way" as well as a DVD featuring five short films.

 Two singles were released.
 The first, "Good Morning" on May 12, 2008, was on iTunes, a first for the group.
-The second, "Lighten Up, Morrissey" in March 2009, appeared on a 7", backed with "Brenda Is Always In The Way".
+The second, "Lighten Up, Morrissey" in March 2009, appeared on a 7", backed with "Brenda Is Always in the Way".
 Neither single charted in the UK.

 Exotic Creatures of the Deep was also promoted in the UK by a number of live performances dubbed the "Sparks Spectacular": a record-setting twenty-date residency from May 16 through June 11, 2008 at London's Carling Islington Academy, where the group played each one of their previous twenty albums in its entirety in chronological order.
-The final appearance at London's Shepherd's Bush Empire on June 13 premièred Exotic Creatures of the Deep.
+The final appearance at London's Shepherd's Bush Empire on June 13 premiered Exotic Creatures of the Deep.

+Appearing on an episode of music producer Nigel Godrich's From the Basement, Sparks performed a short set of material from Exotic Creatures, concluding with "Propaganda/At Work, at Home, at Play" from their 1974 album Propaganda.
+As was typical in the webseries which originally aired from 2006 to 2009, the performance is notable in that the show was in-studio and did not feature an audience.

 Re-release

-In April 2022, a remaster was issued on LP, CD and digital as part of the five album "21st Century Sparks" collection on BMG.
-The CD and digital releases have five bonus tracks, including "Brenda Is Always In The Way" and "Islington N1".
+In April 2022, as part of the "21st Century Sparks" collection on BMG, a series of reissues of Spark's studio albums from 2000's Balls to 2009's The Seduction of Ingmar Bergman, Exotic Creatures was remastered on LP, CD, and digital.
+The CD and digital releases have five bonus tracks, including "Brenda Is Always in the Way" and "Islington N1".

-It entered the UK Independent Albums Chart at no. 10 and the UK Vinyl Album Top 40 at 37.
+The album entered the UK Independent Albums Chart at no. 10 and the UK Vinyl Albums Chart at no. 37.